We may earn money or products from the companies mentioned in this post.

 Today I am going to list all of the Disneyland ride height requirements and guess what….we are including a free printable for you as well!

 Disneyland Tip: Before we get into the height requirements, here is a super neat tip.
 If your little one doesn’t quite measure up (be sure to measure in front of a cast member), ask if they have a “return card” (not sure the actual name but this is what we call them).
-They give them to you, and they will act as a fastpass the next time your child comes and is tall enough to ride!
+They give them to you, and they will act as a Lightning Lane pass the next time your child comes and is tall enough to ride!

 Be sure to read the entire article for tips to make sure your child measures as tall as possible and why they may not measure tall enough.